Quantitative concatenation for polynomial box norms: Introduction

 One can use iterated applications of the Cauchy--Schwarz inequality to replace the monomial $h_1\cdots h_{d_{jj'}}$ with a single variable ranging over $[N^{d_{jj'}/d}]$, and this morally gives the largeness of a box norm of $f_j$ along the progression $(\bbeta_{jd_{jj'}}-\bbeta_{j'd_{jj'}})\cdot[\pm N^{d_{jj'}/d}]$.
 The large multiplicity $t$ appearing in Theorem \ref{T: single box norm bound simplified} is an artifact of the large number of applications of the Cauchy--Schwarz inequality in both the PET induction scheme and the concatenation arguments.

-For $D>1$, the results of Theorem \ref{T: single box norm bound simplified} and the more general Theorem \ref{T: single box norm bound} below are completely novel.
-For $D=1$, they recover Peluse's concatenation result \cite[Theorem 6.1]{Pel20} and also address some configurations that are not covered by Peluse's work. \begin{example} As an example of a 1-dimensional configuration not covered by \cite[Theorem 6.1]{Pel20}, take $x,\; x + x^2,\; x+ 2z^2,\; x + 2z^2 + z$.
+For $D>1$, the results of Theorem \ref{T: single box norm bound simplified} and the more general Theorem \ref{T: single box norm bound} below are completely novel (in the integer setting).
+For $D=1$, they recover Peluse's concatenation result \cite[Theorem 6.1]{Pel20} and also address some configurations that are not covered by Peluse's work. \begin{example} As an example of a 1-dimensional configuration not covered by \cite[Theorem 6.1]{Pel20}, take $x,\; x + z^2,\; x+ 2z^2,\; x + 2z^2 + z$.
 If

 then Theorem \ref{T: single box norm bound simplified} (combined with standard properties of box norms listed in Lemma \ref{L: properties of box norms}) gives a positive integer $t=O(1)$ for which

 The disparity in the scales of these Gowers norms comes from the polynomials $2z^2,\; 2z^2 + z$ having the same leading coefficient: Since the difference of these polynomials is a linear polynomial that ranges over an interval of length $\asymp N^{1/2}$ rather than $\asymp N$, the shifting parameters in the Gowers norms controlling $f_2$ and $f_3$ must be at the smaller scale $N^{1/2}$.
 For configurations like this in which several polynomials have the same leading coefficients, \cite[Theorem 6.1]{Pel20} does not give any nontrivial box-norm-control, so our result is novel in this case.
 We remark as a side note that such restricted Gowers norms are often difficult to use in applications because the inverse theorem for the $U^t([\pm N^{1/2}])$-norm involves correlations with $(t-1)$-step nilsequences on short intervals of length $\asymp N^{1/2}$, with no discernible global (i.e., scale-$N$) structure. \end{example}